RatJuggler/server-configs-nginx/README.md

 This fork includes the following additions/changes to the base configs:
 - Added optional configuration for header *[X-Clacks-Overhead](https://xclacksoverhead.org)*.
 - Added optional configuration for header *X-Powered-By* just so that I can put "Raspberry Pi" in it.
-- Added a default server to expose health and metrics endpoints on port 8000.
+- Added a default server to expose health and metrics endpoints on port *8000*.
+- Disabled default certificates in `h5bp/ssl/certificate_files.conf`.
-- Changes to nginx.conf:
+- Changes made to `nginx.conf`:
   - Change user from *www-data* to *nginx*.
   - Reduced worker connections from *8000* to *1024*.
   - Increase keep-alive timeout from *20s* to *65s*.